 Paris 2024 Olympics mascot Phryges likened to 'clitoris in trainers'

-The mascots for the 2024 Paris Olympics are facing criticism for being produced in China, while also drawing comparisons to female genitalia.
+The mascots for the 2024 Paris Olympics are facing criticism for being produced in China – and for looking like a giant clit.

-The Phryges mascots are manufactured by French companies Gipsy Toys and Doudou et Compagnie.
-They use fabric developed in the French region of Brittany, but the toys are primarily manufactured in China.
+They’re meant to look like a Phrygian cap, also known as a liberty cap, but the design has been likened to a giant ‘clitoris in trainers’ by French media.
+It holds a striking resemblance to the inflatable, red clitoris put up beside the Eiffel Tower on International Women’s Day by feminist group Gang du Clito.

-Only about 8% of the mascot will be made in France, which has not gone down well with locals.
+Organisers said when they unveiled the mascots that they didn’t want to choose an animal or other creature, but instead wanted something that represented an “ideal”.

 READ MORE: